 - Self-employed persons

 - Aboriginal organizations

 - Non-profit groups

-- Partnerships are encouraged between delivery agents that may lead to increased employment opportunities for MNOET clients.
+- Partnerships are encouraged between delivery agents that may lead to increased employment opportunities for MNO clients.

 - Training must relate directly to employment goals and must meet the needs of both the client and the industry or labour market.